settadev/setta/README.md

 ## What does Setta do?

-Setta is a developer tool that streamlines Python coding, configuration, UI creation, and onboarding.
+Setta is a general-purpose developer tool that streamlines Python coding, configuration, UI creation, and onboarding.

 It enables you to:
 - Skip the boilerplate parsers and frontend.